If you're anything like most people, you can probably rattle off 100 different things you'd rather do than dig through your inbox.

-This approach could be applied to a number of marketing materials -- ebooks, webinars, blog articles, etc. For example, if you find that someone downloaded an ebook on social media tips, you may want to set up a workflow that triggers a follow up email that suggests they check out your social media guide on SlideShare.
+This approach could be applied to a number of marketing materials -- ebooks, webinars, and blog articles, to name a few.
+For example, if you find that someone downloaded an ebook on social media tips, you may want to set up a workflow to trigger a follow-up email that suggests they check out your social media guide on SlideShare.

-In an effort to keep my colleague pinning, Pinterest sent her this personalized email.
-Based off her past activity on the site, the social network provided some suggestions for other topics she may want to explore.
-(Butter, Lauren Conrad, and cheese ...
-I like your style, Ginny.)
+In an effort to keep my friend Ginny Mineo pinning, Pinterest sent her this personalized email.
+Based on her past activity on the site, the social network provided some suggestions for other topics she may want to explore.
+(Butter, Lauren Conrad, and cheese -- I like your style, Ginny.)

-And given that she is currently in the process of planning a yellow-themed wedding, I'd say the results were pretty accurate.
+And given that, at the time, she was planning a yellow-themed wedding, I'd say the results were pretty accurate.

 What we love most about the email is its simplicity.
-It offers up just six topics, which is enough to interest the recipient without overwhelming them, and the copy is quick, friendly, and clear.
+It offers up just six topics, which is enough to interest the recipient without overwhelming her.
+Plus, the copy is quick, friendly, and clear.

-In other wedding-related news, my colleague also received this email example from WeddingWire, an online marketplace for venues, cakes, dresses, etc.
+In other wedding-related news, Mineo also received this email example from WeddingWire, an online marketplace for venues, cakes, dresses, and other wedding-planning items.